Anonymous Parse caching

 pool_mode: "transaction"

-Setting prepared_statements_cache_size: 0 disables the entire remap and forces server-level LRU to 0 too.
+Setting prepared_statements: false disables the entire remap and forces the pool-level and server-level caches to 0.
 Setting server_prepared_statements_cache_size: 0 while leaving the pool size positive is allowed but rarely useful — the per-backend cache becomes a pass-through that re-Parses on every cross-backend hit.

 When to lower server_prepared_statements_cache_size below the pool size: